 What are the implications for the business if the experience is poor?
 If action is not taken to address the issues, how does that ensure growth and future success?

-Sadly, less than 30% of practices in Australia have a process for regularly collecting client feedback as part of their business-as-usual operation.
-I guess this demonstrates that the vast majority of practices are prepared to live in comfortable ignorance rather than face the painful truth.
+Surprisingly not many advice type businesses in Australia have a process for regularly collecting client feedback as part of their business-as-usual operation.
+I guess this demonstrates that the vast majority of business are prepared to live in comfortable ignorance rather than face the painful truth.
 Let me explain.

 Our lives are filled with opportunities to make choices.
 Should you always do what you’ve always done?
 Should you do what everyone else is doing?
 What is influencing your decision?
 What are the consequences of your decision?